changhsinlee/changhsinlee.github.io/_posts/2019-02-22-pyderpuffgirls-s1-guide.md

 ## The PyderPuffGirls

-**Disclaimer** Too many people has asked me this question so let me clarify where this name came from: when we started, we wanted to give this series a name.
+**Disclaimer** Too many people have asked me this question so let me clarify where this name came from: when we started, we wanted to give this series a name.
 After a heated discussion, my colleague Keith Finch came up with the winner.
 I took and ran with it 😂.
 As a prize, Keith gets a permanent spot in the post:

 ![Keith](/figure/source/2019-02-22-pyderpuffgirls-s1-guide/keith-buildings.png)
 *Keith with the Python Staff of Enlightenment†*

-PyderPuffGirls has 8 episode that form 3 groups.
+PyderPuffGirls has a total of 8 episodes that form 3 groups.

 ### Group 1: Automating Excel reports